QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

  ```

 ### Grain dependencies
 The need to deploy one IaC component before the other is common and usually required when 3rd party components, managed services and other teams need to provide the infrastructure.
-Using dependencies in the blueprint YAML Torque will evaluate and optimize the deployment process to make sure dependencies are respected and components with no dependencies will be deployed in parallel to maximize efficiency and reduce overall cost.
+Using dependencies in the blueprint YAML Torque will evaluate and optimize the deployment process to make sure dependencies are respected and components with no dependencies will be deployed in parallel to maximize efficiency and reduce overall uptime.

 In the example below, 3 grain in the bluerpint will be deployed in the following order: rds and redis will be deployed in parallel - and my_app will be deployed next, only in case of a successful deployment.